OOPSpam/blog/_posts/2024-07-26-how-to-filter-spam.md

 Let's see how the API makes a decision and which fields are important even though passing all values increase accuracy greatly.

-* ```senderIP```  is an _optional_ field representing sender IP (whoever submitted the content to you).
-Whether you got a contact form submission or a comment on your blog, get the sender's IP and pass it to OOPSpam API via this parameter.
-Although this field optional, it improves accuracy.
-The API will check the IP in multiple lists of blocked IPs.
-It is safe to assume that if the IP is present in one of those blocked lists, the sender is a spammer.
+* `senderIP` (optional): Represents the IP address of the content submitter.
+Whether you receive a contact form submission or a comment on your blog, capture the sender's IP and pass it to the OOPSpam API via this parameter.
+Although optional, including this field improves accuracy.
+The API checks the IP against multiple lists of known spam IPs.
+If the IP is present in any of these lists, it's likely the sender is a spammer.

+* `email` (optional): Represents the email address of the content submitter.
+The API checks this field against multiple email blocklists that have previously detected spam.
+While optional, we strongly recommend including this field to enhance spam detection accuracy.

-* ```content``` is a _required_ field representing actual content (form submission, a blog comment) you received.
+* ```content``` is a _optional_ field representing actual content (form submission, a blog comment) you received.
 The machine learning algorithm will look for a pattern of similarity with other type of spam and decide whether the content is spam or not.

 * ```checkForLength``` is an _optional_ parameter.
 If the content is shorter than 20 characters, it will be considered spam.
 You can disable this feature by passing ```false``` to it.

+* ```blockTempEmail``` is an _optional_ parameter.
+Lets you block temporary/disposable emails.

 * ```allowedLanguages``` is an _optional_ parameter, however, it can be a powerful way to prevent spam.